Did you know that the average American has only read about four books in the last year?

 1. The Motivation Myth: How High Achievers Really Set Themselves Up to Win by Jeff Haden

-Start achieving your goals with the solid and repeatable techniques offered in this read.
+Start achieving your goals with the robust and repeatable techniques offered in this read.

 2. Small Giants: Companies That Choose to Be Great Instead of Big by Bo Burlingham